 Benefits of ROI

-- Align the scan to a specific, user-defined coordinate system
+- Align the Scan Orient your part to a specific, user-defined coordinate system for standardized measurements and comparisons across projects.

 Alignment

-Use ROI rotation and cropping handles to orient your part to your preferred axes.
+Use ROI rotation handles to orient your part to your preferred axes.
 This helps standardize measurements and comparisons across projects.

 - After alignment, dimensions and comparisons become more repeatable.
 See Inspection Planes for taking measurements once aligned.